The shipping costs are rising, contact us for a real-time quote.

 1️⃣ Covering Fixed Costs

-Producing designer toys involves significant upfront costs, including mold creation, material procurement, and equipment setup.
-A minimum order ensures these costs are distributed effectively.
+Producing designer toys involves significant upfront costs, including precision mold creation with tolerances of ±0.05mm, material procurement of high-grade plastics such as ABS or PVC, and complex equipment setup for injection molding or painting stations.
+A minimum order ensures these costs are distributed effectively over the production run.

 2️⃣ Optimizing Production Efficiency